LukeHeuser/notes/Java/java_basics.md

 ### Control-Flow Statements
 `Control Flow Statements` determine the order that statements are executed.
 A great example of a `Contorl Flow Statement` is an if/else statement.

+## Variables
+A `Variable` needs a data type & name to be stored in the RAM.
+An expression is used to assign a single value to the variable.
+Variables are, as the name suggests, variable.
+Meaning, their value can change.

+* A variable needs an expression to initialize a value
+*